Museum station (Toronto)

 Museum is a subway station on Line 1 Yonge–University in Toronto, Ontario, Canada.
-It opened in 1963 and is located under Queen's Park at Charles Street West, beside the Royal Ontario Museum after which it is named.
-Wi-Fi service is available at this station.
+It opened in 1963 and is located under Queen's Park at Charles Street West, beside the Royal Ontario Museum (ROM) after which it is named.

 Structure

 The station structure was created in the middle of the road using cut and cover, while immediately south of the station the line goes into a bored tunnel to run under Queen's Park, passing east of the Ontario Legislative Building to reach Queen's Park station.
 The concourse is located under the roadway, one level above the north end of a centre platform, with entrances from either side of the road.
 There are two stairways on the west side adjacent to the southern end of the Royal Ontario Museum and two on the east, just south of Charles Street.
 Pedestrians are encouraged to use the station as a pedestrian underpass to cross Queen's Park, a wide and busy thoroughfare without a centre median.
-This station does not have an elevator and is not wheelchair accessible.
+There is also a stairway from Queen's Park leading directly to the southern end of the subway platform.
+This station does not yet have an elevator and is not wheelchair accessible.

-When plans for the adjacent and now closed McLaughlin Planetarium were drawn up in the mid-1960s, a tunnel that would lead directly to the Planetarium was contemplated, but this plan was scrapped as being too expensive.
+When the McLaughlin Planetarium was being designed in the mid-1960s, a tunnel connecting the station to the planetarium was considered.
+This feature was abandoned due to budget constraints.

-In August 2022, construction started on a second entrance to the south end of Museum station that will also make the station accessible.
-The new entrance will be located at the north end of Queens Park Circle on the south side of the War Memorial monument.
-The entrance will have elevator access to a new concourse level providing access to a second elevator to the platform level.